manzinello/mailgo.js.org/docs/configuration.md

 title: Configuration / Customization
 ---

+_FUNCTIONALITY WORK IN PROGRESS!
+It is unstable, not use it!_

 Configuration / Customization of mailgo installation is available after version `0.9.0`.

 Here the definition of the `MailgoConfig` object in TypeScript